 12. Travel can burn you out if you turn it into work.
 I swore I’d never get tired of traveling around the world, but I was wrong.
 You can take any passion, turn it into a career with tasks and deadlines and responsibilities, and find yourself in the same position you were when you quit your “real” job.
 There’s a trick to finding balance, and I’m working on it!

 13. No fancy purse or red-soled pump will ever satisfy me as much as visiting a new place.
 I wasn’t into “stuff” before I left for my RTW trip, but traveling around the world has made me even more sure that I don’t give a hoot about designer duds or keeping up with the Joneses.
 I love functional clothes and gear and I don’t mind looking cute, but I will always spend the majority of my discretionary income on travel and new experiences.
 Studies show the happiest people do.

 Whether I’m going on an adventure excursion from IfOnly or making my own way, travel is in my veins.

 14. Gratefulness is a natural byproduct of seeing the world.
 My experience traveling around the world constantly fills me with gratitude for necessities like food, water and shelter, which so many people don’t have access to.
 And it also brings me to my knees when I stop to consider all the luxuries I’m blessed with, from fast WiFi and unlimited data plans to a million choices at the supermarket to having a car I can just drive anywhere I want.
 I could fill pages upon pages with everything I’m grateful for – big and small.

-15. Traveling young was the right thing to do.
+15. Traveling around the world young was the right thing to do.
 I didn’t want to wait for retirement to see the world.
 I quit my wonderful job, despite warnings from many who said it wasn’t prudent, because it felt right.
 What would’ve happened if I failed?
 I don’t know.
 It’s not really failure unless you give up, and I don’t give up.